Skip to content

 Joshua:

-Let this then be our invocation of the gods to which I add an exhortation of myself to speak in such manner as will be most intelligible to you and will most accord with my own intent.
-And then he says this first then in my judgment we must make a distinction and ask what is that which always is and has no becoming and what is that which is always becoming and never is That which is apprehended by intelligence and reason is always in the same state, but that which is conceived by opinion with the help of sensation and without reason is always in a process of becoming and perishing and never really is.
-Now everything that becomes or is created must of necessity be created by some cause, but without a cause, nothing can be created.
-The work of the creator, whenever he looks to the unchangeable and fashions, the form and nature of his work after an unchanging pattern must necessarily be made fair and perfect.
+Let this then be our invocation of the gods, to which I add an exhortation of myself to speak in such manner as will be most intelligible to you and will most accord with my own intent.
+And then he says this: first then, in my judgment, we must make a distinction and ask, what is that which always is and has no becoming, and what is that which is always becoming and never is?
+That which is apprehended by intelligence and reason is always in the same state, but that which is conceived by opinion with the help of sensation and without reason is always in a process of becoming and perishing and never really is.
+Now, everything that becomes or is created must of necessity be created by some cause, but without a cause nothing can be created.
+The work of the creator — whenever he looks to the unchangeable and fashions the form and nature of his work after an unchanging pattern — must necessarily be made fair and perfect.

 Cassius: